dannydoritoeth/awai/scrape/BACKLOG.md

-- add embedding columns to db
-- upsert all the data with the embeddings
 - modify the action functions to use embeddings where it make sense
 - add new actions that leverage the fuzzy search